pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 before publishing it; invalid JSON leaves the previous translations intact, and a later valid save updates them.
 Automatic reload failures are logged.

-You can also click **Reload translations** in Settings to reload both applications manually.
-Manual reload failures in Settings display an error.
-If the file is missing at startup or deleted, its later creation is not monitored: install the file and use manual reload (or restart) to resume monitoring.
+If the file is missing at startup or deleted, its later creation is not monitored: install the file and restart the applications to resume monitoring.

 ## Using a translation in code